 Breastfeeding is Not Easy

-Feeding your child requires a sync to take place between you and your baby and that can take anything from a few days to a few weeks.
+Feeding a baby is not easy, and you and your baby may take some time to be comfortable with breastfeeding.
 The body needs time to match the production with the demand and it is necessary to not worry about it too much.

 Hormonal Changes Occur all Over Again